If you’ve just finished dinner and are ready to wash the dishes, you might be wondering why garbage disposal stops working.

 How do I get my garbage disposal to spin again?

-First, use the wrench to manually turn the motor shaft on the disposal unit counterclockwise, and then clockwise until the obstruction is dislodged and the motor shaft spins freely.
+To begin, utilize the wrench to manually rotate the motor shaft on the disposal unit in an anti-clockwise direction and then in a clockwise direction until the obstruction is removed and the motor shaft rotates smoothly.

-Be sure to support the disposal unit as you turn the wrench.
-A little force is okay, but you don’t want to damage the unit.
+Make sure to provide support to the disposal unit while turning the wrench.
+Applying some force is acceptable, but it’s important to avoid damaging the unit.

 How Long Do Garbage Disposals Last?